 I have seen some bloggers talk about getting basic comments like ‘Great post, very useful!
 Thank you.’ or something like that – comments that less than 8 words!
 I don’t know with you, but personally I don’t really like this kind of comment on my blog.

-Personally, when commenting on others’ blogs, I start by saying thank you for the useful and great content then continue with sharing my experience or adding some suggestions.
-Mostly it’s around 20 words, can be more.
+Personally, when commenting on others’ blogs, I start by saying thank you for making great content then continue with sharing my experience or adding some suggestions.
+Mostly it’s around 20 words – can be more.
 Because I wanna know people’s opinions or suggestions about my article so I want to give the same for them.

 As Neil Patel stated: